Mx-Angel/ConnText-Docs/Planning/TaskPrioritisation.md

 ### Value vs Effort Matrix

 This project uses a Value vs Effort matrix to prioritize tasks.
-Each task is evaluated on two dimensions:
+Each task is evaluated on two dimensions which are **Value** and **Effort**.
+The tasks are then categorized into four quadrants based on their scores.
+The metrics go from low to high number, which is equivalent to low to high priority.
+The higher the number, the more important the task is to the project.

 **Value Scale (1-5):**
 - 1 = Very Low Value